 Open Access means one, superfast network that any internet service provider can use to give residents faster internet.
 Just like city roads, this will be shared infrastructure, which will allow more providers to offer services, driving competition and better prices.

 August 2 Millage:

-On August 2, Holland residents will vote on a millage for Holland City Fiber to install city-wide fiber optic infrastructure for the City of Holland.
-The millage would levy up to 1.5 mills the first year and an estimated 1.12 mills each year after for the life of the bond.
+On August 2, Holland residents voted on a millage for Holland City Fiber to install city-wide fiber optic infrastructure for the City of Holland.
+The passed millage will levy up to 1.2 mills the first year and an estimated 1.12 mills each year after for the life of the bond.

-A millage commitment by the residents of Holland would spread the cost over up to 25 years to minimize the individual annual cost while providing more choices for internet providers as well as potential faster speeds and higher reliability.
+The millage commitment by the residents of Holland will spread the cost over up to 25 years to minimize the individual annual cost while providing more choices for internet providers as well as potential faster speeds and higher reliability.

-By proposing a community investment, Holland has the opportunity to build fiber infrastructure in an equitable way, reaching every neighborhood in the City of Holland.
+By commiting to a community investment, Holland has the opportunity to build fiber infrastructure in an equitable way, reaching every neighborhood in the City of Holland.

 Individual tax costs for the millage depend on your taxable property value.* Use the tool below to search for your address and find your property’s taxable value.

 *Please note that taxable value is NOT the same as the market value that you paid for your home.
 It’s usually about half (e.g. a market value of $200,000 on a principal residence is usually taxable at about $100,000).